reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

 Learn You a Haskell [@lipovača2011learn]
   ~ Recommended as a first introduction to Haskell.
 Focuses on typeclasses.
-    A bit short; should be followed up with a more thorough introductory text like those listed below.
+    A bit short: should be followed up with a more thorough introductory text like those listed below.

 Introduction to Functional Programming using Haskell [@Bird98:Introduction] ~ One of the best introductory books on programming ever written.